 What a Proper GA4 Audit Should Cover?

-A proper Google Analytics Audit goes beyond just checking if GA4 is collecting data.
-It looks at how your analytics is set up, whether it aligns with your business goals, and how reliable your reporting truly is.
+A good Google Analytics audit goes beyond simply determining whether GA4 is gathering data.
+It examines how your analytics are configured, if they are consistent with your business objectives, and how reliable your reporting is.

-Here’s what a good GA4 audit should include:
+A good GA4 audit should include the following:

-• Event Review: Are key user actions (like form submissions, button clicks, purchases) tracked properly?
+• Event Review: Are essential user actions adequately tracked (such as form submissions, button clicks, and purchases)?

-• Conversion Setup: Are conversions marked correctly, and do they align with your business outcomes?
+• Conversion Setup: Are conversions accurately noted, and do they fit in with your company objectives?

-• Attribution & Channel Grouping: Are UTMs used consistently, and are traffic sources being classified accurately?
+• Attribution and Channel Grouping: Are UTMs used consistently, and are traffic sources identified correctly?

-• Data Sampling & Retention Settings: Is data being sampled too often?
-Are you retaining information long enough for analysis?
+• Data Sampling and Retention Settings: Is data being collected too frequently?
+Are you able to retain information long enough for analysis?

-• Enhanced Measurement Settings: Is GA4’s built-in tracking configured or accidentally disabled?
+• Enhanced Measurement Settings: Is GA4's built-in tracking enabled or mistakenly disabled?

 Conclusion